quanvuong/a3c_pong/README.md

 The main file entry is `main.py`.

-Run the following commands to run the code (Tested on macOS High Sierra Version 10.13.1):
+Run the following commands to run the code (Tested on factory installation of macOS Sierra Version 10.12.6 MacBook Air 13-inch, Mid 2013):

 ```
 1. Create a dedicated folder